 Murdoch nods his head.
 “I would imagine so, but there may be enough evidence against them to easily get a conviction without it.”

-“I just need you to sign a few papers at the front desk and you’re free to go,” Murdoch says.
+“I just need you to sign a few papers at the front desk, then you’re free to go,” Murdoch says.

 “What about the mother of the baby?
 Doesn’t she want to press charges against me?”